 Details are listed on our Event Calendar leading up to the event.

 Methven Primary School has a clear commitment to providing quality programmes of work in all areas of the curriculum, but above all aims to ensure that the quality of its programmes in the core areas of English and Maths are a priority in each class.
 Curriculum areas are reviewed and updated regularly as new national curriculum documents are produced and the needs of our school change.

 The Canterbury District Health Board’s mobile community dental service visits Methven Primary School once a year.
-They are next expected to arrive at school around the middle of September 2017.
+They are next expected to arrive at school Term 4 2018.

 - The dental therapist will not only be checking the children’s teeth but will also Xray, clean and apply protective treatments fluoride and or Fissure sealants (coating put on teeth to prevent decay) if required.

 - If your child requires further dental care such as fillings they will bring home a ‘Care Plan’ which will explain what dental care is required.

 - When you receive the ‘Care Plan’ please contact their Call Centre as soon as possible as you will need to arrange a time to bring your child to one of their Community Clinics for this dental treatment.

 - Please let them know if you wish to be present at your child’s check up or if you do not wish your child to have any of the proposed dental care.
 You can phone the call centre or talk to the staff in the mobile.